tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/introduction-to-r-shiny.md

 The process of adding outputs to a `Shiny` app involves several key steps:
 1. *Creating the Output*: Define the type of output (plot, table, text, etc.).
-2. *Render the Output*: Use a suitable `render...` function matching the output type
+2. *Render the Output*: Use a suitable `render...` function matching the output type.
 3. *Assign the Rendered Object*: Connect the output to an identifier (`output$ID`).
 4. *Incorporating the Output in UI*: Place the output in the `UI` using the matching `...Output` function.
 Remember, the content within a `render...` function is enclosed in curly braces **({...})**, ensuring proper execution and display of the output.